 Welcome back for Part Three of Auditioning for Commercials.
+If you missed Part One and Part Two, check them out!
 Today we’re going to talk about the callback and get a little perspective from the decision maker’s side.

 A commercial callback is very different from your first audition.
 There will be many more people in the room watching you.
-These will usually include a casting director or assistant, the director, representatives from the ad agency, and the representatives for the clients.
-Make sure to acknowledge them.
+These people may include a casting director or assistant, the commercial director, ad agency, and clients.
+Be sure to acknowledge them.
 A simple “hello” and nice, warm eye contact with each will do.
 Don’t be thrown if they don’t reciprocate, or even look away from their Macbook, this is fairly normal.
-At least you tried.
+Hey, at least you tried.

 The client making the commercial wants to promote their product in a way that will gain customers, not lose them.

 Everyone’s butt is on the line.
 And here they are, spending a ton of cash to make this commercial and relying on you to deliver the goods.
 And they’re hoping it all goes smoothly.